 White walls, trim, doors, cabinets, ceilings – basically everything white is having quite a moment.
 Don’t know that I’d call it a trend because it’s not like white ever goes away.

 It’s a timeless neutral that embeds easily into a range of diverse color schemes – because it’s white.

 But in this moment, white as a wall color has escalated to more than just paint.
 Recalibrated by the most popular images on social media the expectation for what white is suppose to look like has been set to an extreme.

 And that’s why so many are searching for the cleanest, most white white paint color.

 Here’s the problem

-I can tell you what white is the whitest out of all the major paint brands, Benjamin Moore, Sherwin-Williams, Behr, etc. but it would take less than a minute.
+I can tell you what white is the whitest out of all the major paint brands – and why – but it would take less than a minute.

-But Google and its SEO algorithms do not like short posts.
-Which means I have to milk this burning question, “What is the whitest white paint color?” for all it’s worth.
+But Google and its SEO algorithms don’t like short posts.
+Which means I should milk this burning question for all it’s worth.

 Not my dog.

-Now, I’m asking you to trust me again.
-We’ll tackle how to find the whitest white paint color together.
-Knowing what not to do is as important as knowing what to do so maybe it’s serendipitous that I need to write a longer post for Google and SEO.
+Knowing what NOT to do is as important as knowing what TO do.
+So, maybe it’s serendipitous that I need to write a longer post for Google and SEO.

 The #1 Thing Not to do When Looking for the Whitest White Paint Color